MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

-Moonala is a browser for the digital era — built with **privacy-first engineering**, **research-optimized use**, an elegantly futuristic intuitive UI.
+Moonala is a browser for the digital era — built with **privacy-first engineering**, **research-optimized use**, and a designed for the future intuitive UI.
 Ethically written code.
 Zero compromise on your autonomy.
 No noise, no tracking — just focus.
 Your choices, your time.

 > _"Privacy is not a feature.
 It's the foundation."_